 Lindsay Robert was born to Mary Ann and Robert Henry.
 He was wounded at Messines where he sustained a wound to his abdomen.
 He developed septicaemia and died.

 Frederick James was 26 years old when he enlisted and was a pastry cook.He was in the 1st Field Bakery.
 Frederick died at the University War Hospital in Southampton of bronchitis and heart failure.
 Private Lee's brother attended his funeral.
 His parents were Elizabeth Jane Ada and William John.

 Henry Thomas was born to Annie and Johnny.
 He was 30 years old and a butcher when he enlisted in July 1915.
 He died from wounds received in action whilst returning to England onboard H.M.A.T.
 Carisbrook Castle.

 51st Bn.
 Australian Inf.

 His Duty Nobly Done

 John Christian was 42 and a carpenter when he enlisted.
-He was born in New Zealand.
+He was born in New Zealand to John and Mary.
+His wife was Laura.
 He died from gunshot wounds to his shoulder and leg which was then amputated, in the University War Hospital Southampton.